boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 to accommodate these policies.
 The device may decide to not relay received RAs to internal nodes if local policies were already advertized using RAs and those policies are consistent with the network policies.

-Application running over a host can learn the bitrates associated with a network attachment by invoking a dedicated API.
+Applications running over a host can learn the bitrates associated with a network attachment by invoking a dedicated API.
 The exact details of the API is OS-specific and, thus, out of scope of this document.

 # DHCP NRLP Option